-The tax deferred income benefits for emergency service volunteers of the Moorestown Fire Company and Relief Fire Company, consisting of the volunteer fire department, come from contributions made solely by the governing body of the Fire District, on behalf of those volunteers who meet the criteria of the Plan created by that governing body.
+The tax deferred income benefits for emergency service volunteers of the Moorestown Fire Company and the Relief Fire Company, consisting of the volunteer fire department, come from contributions made solely by the governing body of the Fire District, on behalf of those volunteers who meet the criteria of the Plan created by that governing body.
 Participants should refer to the Plan agreement for a more complete description of the Plan's provisions.

 Plan Amendments - The Fire District may make minor amendments to the provisions of the Plan at any time, provided, however, that no amendment affects the rights of participants or their beneficiaries regarding vested accumulated deferrals at the time of the amendment.
 The Plan can only be amended by resolution of the governing body of the Fire District, and the following procedures must be followed: (a) any amendment to the Plan shall be submitted for review and approval by the Director of Local Government Services, State of New Jersey (the "Director") prior to implementation by the Fire District's governing body, provided, however, that any amendment required by the IRS, may be adopted by the Fire District's governing body without the advance approval of the Director (although such amendment shall be filed with the Director); (b) the documentation submitted to the Director shall identify the regulatory authority for the amendment and the specific language of the change; and (c) the Fire District shall adopt the amendment by resolution of the governing body, and a certified copy of the resolution shall be forwarded to the Director.
 The Fire District may amend the Plan agreement to accommodate changes in the Internal Revenue Code, Federal statutes, state laws or rules or operational experience.
-In cases of all amendments to the Plan, the Fire District shall notify all participants in writing prior to making any amendment to the Plan.
+In cases of all amendments to the Plan.